Consumer Reports To Consider Cyber Security in Product Reviews

 Anonymous Cowards are all trolls living in their mom's basement.

 Will they include Manufacturer data access?
-(Score:3)
+(Score:4, Interesting)

 One of the first things I thought of when I read this is how would they rate a Windows 10 PC, Mac or a Chromebook?
 What about a smartphone or tablet?
 Even many PCs with Linux already installed would be suspect with different packages that come with the system.